-When both you and your spouse are retired, each of you must maintain your retiree coverage on an individual basis - that is, each of you has your own individual Retiree Medical Benefit coverage and you file your claims separately, just as you did as an active employee.
-By maintaining your Retiree Medical Benefit separately, the death of your spouse or a divorce will not jeopardize your eligibility for the Retiree Medical Benefit.
+When both you and your Spouse or Domestic Partner are retired, each of you must maintain your retiree coverage on an individual basis - that is, each of you has your own individual Retiree Medical Benefit coverage and you file your claims separately, just as you did as an active employee.
+By maintaining your Retiree Medical Benefit separately, the death of your Spouse or Domestic Partner or a divorce or end of a Company-recognized Domestic Partnership will not jeopardize your eligibility for the Retiree Medical Benefit.

-AA Retirees Married to AA Retirees of Participating AMR Corporation Subsidiaries
+AA Retirees Married to or Domestic Partners of AA Retirees of Participating American Airlines Subsidiaries

-If you and your spouse are each eligible for the Retiree Medical Benefit as retirees, you must each maintain your own individual Retiree Medical Benefit coverage.
-By maintaining your Retiree Medical Benefit separately, the death of your spouse or a divorce will not jeopardize your Retiree Medical Benefit eligibility.
+If you and your Spouse or Domestic Partner are each eligible for the Retiree Medical Benefit as retirees, you must each maintain your own individual Retiree Medical Benefit coverage, unless a retiree who retired on or after November 1, 2012 is the covered Spouse or Domestic Partner of a retiree who retired on or before October 31, 2012.
+By maintaining your Retiree Medical Benefit separately, the death of your Spouse or Domestic Partner or a divorce or end of a Company-recognized Domestic Partnership will not jeopardize your Retiree Medical Benefit eligibility.

-If you are an Agent, Representative and Planner or Officer, Management/Specialist or Support Staff retiree, you cannot cover your spouse as a dependent unless your spouse is also an Agent, Representative and Planner or Officer, Management/Specialist or Support Staff retiree.
-If your spouse is not an Agent, Representative and Planner or Officer, Management/Specialist or Support Staff retiree, he or she is required to maintain his or own Retiree Medical Benefit, based on his or her workgroup.
+If you are an Agent, Representative and Planner or Officer, Management/Specialist or Support Staff retiree, you cannot cover your Spouse or Domestic Partner as a dependent unless your Spouse or Domestic Partner is also an Agent, Representative and Planner or Officer, Management/Specialist or Support Staff retiree.
+If your Spouse or Domestic Partner is not an Agent, Representative and Planner or Officer, Management/Specialist or Support Staff retiree, he or she is required to maintain his or own Retiree Medical Benefit, based on his or her workgroup.

-If your spouse's workgroup does not offer Retiree Medical Benefit coverage or your spouse worked for a subsidiary and did not meet the eligibility requirements for the Retiree Medical Benefit, you may cover your spouse as a dependent under your Retiree Medical Benefit coverage.
+If your Spouse's or Domestic Partner's workgroup does not offer Retiree Medical Benefit coverage or your Spouse or Domestic Partner worked for a subsidiary and did not meet the eligibility requirements for the Retiree Medical Benefit, you may cover your Spouse or Domestic Partner as a dependent under your Retiree Medical Benefit coverage.

-Eligible dependent children: If both spouses are concurrently covered by the Retiree Medical Benefit, eligible dependent children are covered as dependents of the parent whose birthday occurs first in the calendar year, unless the parents elect otherwise.
-Contact HR Services to make this adjustment.
-If one spouse is covered as an active employee under the Flexible Benefits Program, the benefit program for Pilots or the benefit program for Flight Attendants, the children are covered under the parent who is an active employee.
+Eligible dependent children: If both Spouses or Domestic Partners are concurrently covered by the Retiree Medical Benefit, eligible dependent Children are covered as dependents of the parent whose birthday occurs first in the calendar year, unless the parents elect otherwise.
+Contact American Airlines Benefits Service Center to make this adjustment.
+If one Spouse or Domestic Partner is covered as an active employee under the American Airlines, Inc. Health & Welfare Plan for Active Employees, the benefit program for Pilots or the benefit program for Flight Attendants, the children are covered under the parent who is an active employee.
 Children cannot be covered under both parents' health benefits.